Eredivisie Round 23 Results: Twente held by bottom side Willem II and Feyenoord lose to Zwolle

 Jonathan Reis had the match’s first real opportunity when he rose to meet Patrick van Aanholt’s fantastic cross, but the Brazilian’s header went over the bar.

-Genero Zeefuik had the opportunity to give the visitors the lead when he latched onto a long ball and went one-on-one with Piet Velthuizen, but the Vitesse goalkeeper rushed out and denied the Groningen forward.
+Genero Zeefuik had the opportunity to give the visitors the lead when he latched onto a long ball and went one-on-one with Piet Velthuizen but the Vitesse goalkeeper rushed out and denied the Groningen frontman.

 Ten minutes later, the hosts’ lead was doubled when Marco van Ginkel was tripped in the box, and Bony stepped up to convert the resultant penalty.

 Zwolle boosted their chances of survival by picking up three vital points with a 3-2 win over Feyenoord.